 After the state went through funding problems, I decided to pursue my dream of going to graduate school.
 I took some undergraduate prerequisite electrical engineering courses at the University of Alabama in Birmingham, since my undergraduate major was mathematics, and I was interested in studying radio frequency and microwave technology.
 I applied to many graduate schools and fellowship programs and received double-digit rejection letters.

 However, I was admitted to University of South Florida to study under the direction of Dr. Thomas Weller in the Wireless and Microwave Instruments Systems program beginning fall 2004: Breakthrough!
-After an internship at the National Institute of Standards and Technology that summer (2004), I began the electrical engineering master's program in the fall of 2004, doing research in the area of ultra-wideband antenna design and characterization.
+After an internship at the National Institute of Standards and Technology that summer (2004), I began the electrical engineering master’s program in fall 2004, supported by the National Science Foundation Florida-Georgia LSAMP Bridge to the Doctorate program, doing research in the area of ultra-wideband antenna design and characterization.
 I loved my advisor, the program and discipline so much that when opportunities opened up to pursue the Ph.D., I realized God's hand in these endeavors and accepted the challenge of pursuing the Ph.D. beginning fall 2006, after finishing the master's program.
 My dissertation work was in the area of radio frequency sensor design and development for biomedical sensing applications.

 I recently finished the Ph.D., fall 2010, and I will walk in the spring 2011 commencement as Dr. Quenton Bonds.
 As for right now, I am finished with school.
 I do not plan to get any more degrees, unless I go to seminary school.
 As far as education is concerned, I think in order to stay at the forefront of technology; every engineer and/or scientist must continually stay up on the most cutting-edge technologies, and I indeed plan to stay at the forefront as a continual student in my discipline and NASA engineer.